Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/events.rst

 Throws if the combination of ``category``, ``method`` and ``object`` is unknown.
 Recording an expired event will not throw, but print a warning into the browser console.

-Note: Currently events are only recorded in the main process.
-Recording in other processes is silently ignored (until `bug 1313326 <https://bugzilla.mozilla.org/show_bug.cgi?id=1313326>`_ is landed).

 Example: